 Faculty Notification: Each time one of your students visits the Writing Center we will send you an email called a faculty notification.
 This email is intended to let you know: 1) that your student came to the Writing Center, 2) what your student focused on during the consultation, and 3) what the student still needs to work on before they submit the assignment to you for a grade.

 - Process Presentation - Remind your students that writing is a process!
 Successful writers plan, draft, revise, polish, and then publish.
 This interactive workshop (meant to take about an hour) is a great refresher just before a paper is assigned/due.

 - Effective Peer Review - Do you have high hopes for peer review workshops, yet your students insist on meticulously pointing out each grammar infraction?
-If so, allow a handful of Writing Center consultants to come and talk to your students about the ways in which they can effectively give and receive feedback.
-Consultants will explain to students how to avoid evaluative language, give specific & constructive criticism, and identify & discuss (rather than re-write).
+If so, allow the Director to come and talk to your students about the ways in which they can effectively give and receive feedback.
+The Director will explain to students how to avoid evaluative language, give specific & constructive criticism, and identify & discuss (rather than re-write).

 - We can also work together to tailor a workshop that is suited to your class!

 Class Visits: Arrange for a consultant to visit your class to present a brief introduction to the Writing Center.
 A consultant will explain our services to your students, provide informational bookmarks, and take questions.
 Please provide us with the course location, number of students, class time, and preferred visit date.